joydeep100/DataStructuresAndAlgo/Algorithms/3.2_Sliding_Window/notes.rst

-* need not be sorted
+* need not necessarily be sorted

 So sliding window works in something like this, like to slide a window